mildbyte/minesweeper-sweeper/README.md

 I have just realised that `backtrackCell` doesn't quite call itself, so there is no backtracking.
 Also:

-* `analyzeCells` calls `analyzeCell` on every revealed cell, even those with 0 mines or those not bordering any unopened cells.
 * Some weird stuff going on with packing and unpacking things into `Maybe`.
 * The code is a bit rough and has some operations it would be useful to generalise.
 * Something else.